 Why Having a Transcendent Purpose Matters

-I’m not here to argue about anyone else’s higher power; that’s personal.
+I’m not here to argue about anyone else’s higher power.
 I am here to say that your business or profession should be governed by something bigger than yourself or money.
 For the record, I am a Jesus follower, but I love and respect people from all or no religious persuasions.
 The bottom line is that we are all called to something transcendent.
 We just need to open our eyes a little wider to see it.
-The benefits of adopting a softer approach to business are too numerous to fully discuss in this post, but I will do so in future posts.
-Those benefits include better health and well-being, fulfillment, purpose and making a tangible difference in the lives of others.
+The benefits of adopting a softer approach to business are too numerous to fully discuss in this post, but I will do so in future articles.
+Those benefits include better health and well-being, fulfillment, purpose, and making a tangible difference in the lives of others.
 I once attended a gathering of pastors where I had the opportunity to quietly listen to some of the tough issues facing each congregation.
-I had the unexpected revelation that I had my own “flock”—my employees, vendors, associates and others in my circle of influence.
-It was my job not to just employ and pay for their services; but to sincerely care for them as people, and to be a bridge for their highest aspirations.
+I had the unexpected revelation that I had my own “flock”—my employees, vendors, associates, and others in my circle of influence.
+It was my job not to just employ and pay for their services, but to sincerely care for them as people, and to be a bridge for their highest aspirations.
 I left the meeting a happy warrior; knowing there was dignity and transcendent purpose in my law business.
-I know that I’ve done this imperfectly, but it’s still my target.
+I know that I did it imperfectly, but it was always my target.
 How about you?
 Have you considered a bigger “why” for your business?
 Let me know.

 PS: If you'd like to pursue the question of God's vision for your life, please click the links below to get a copy of "How To Know God's Vision For Your Life," or "God Help Me I'm Stressed!"

 You can also purchase Sharon's Bible Study "The GORGEOUS Woman," by clicking this link!

 Gill Family Ministries is a 501(c)(3) corporation dedicated to sharing God's love.
 Please consider a generous tax-deductible donation.
 Please see the "Donate" button at the top of the page.